LukeGus/Termix-Docs/install.md

 ## Support

 If you need help with Termix, you can join the [Discord](https://discord.gg/jVQGdvHDrf) server and visit the support channel.
 You can also open an issue or open a pull request on the [GitHub](https://github.com/LukeGus/Termix/issues) repo.
+If you need help with Termix, you can join the [Discord](https://discord.gg/jVQGdvHDrf) server and visit the support channel.
+You can also open an issue or open a pull request on the [GitHub](https://github.com/LukeGus/Termix/issues) repo.